google/docsy-example/content/en/docs/Guides/New Player Guide.md

 **Targetting Mobs for Spells & Auto Attack**

-To target mobs hold a spell or weapon in your hand and Shift/Leftlclick on your target (crouch/leftclick for people who have remapped keys).
+To target mobs right click on your target .
 You will see a glow around the mob you have targetted and also see the mob that is targetted in your target area on the right

+To start auto attacking you can use the keybind Z

+To cast a memorised spell see the area below

 **Targetting yourself for Spells**